merely-useful/r-rse/appendices/assignments.md

 familiar with.
     - If it doesn't involve data, it's still recommended to structure the project package around using or working with data in some way.
+- Package problems are always better if they are targeted to the background knowledge of the instructor and the learners.
+Field-specific and class context-dependent problems will more likely be remembers and learned than other problems.
+TODO: Add some examples that instructors can based off of and deviate if needed.

 Here are some example datasets that could form the basis for the project packages:

 - [NYC Dog Licensing dataset](https://data.cityofnewyork.us/Health/NYC-Dog-Licensing-Dataset/nu7n-tubp)